broadinstitute/juniper0/README.md

                    init_mu = 1.99e-4)
 ```

-See the documentation of `initialize()` for more details optional
+Run `?initialize` to see more details about optional parameters.
-parameters.

 ### Viewing the results